ArnkellPetersen/Streamlit-EPW/README.md

 # Streamlit‑EPW — Climate Data Explorer

-A fast, research‑grade Streamlit app for exploring **EPW weather files** and derived climate metrics for building simulation.
-The app is developed by the **NMBU Building Physics — Climate & Buildings** group and targets workflows in **EnergyPlus/LadybugTools/IDA ICE/PVsyst** and related tools.
+A fast,  Streamlit app for exploring **EPW weather files** and derived climate metrics for building simulation.
+The app is developed by the **NMBU Building Physics — Climate & Buildings** group as a test of the usability of streamlit for such purposes.

 ---